0xsequence/demo-waas-auth/README.md

 ## Current Limitations
 - The demo currently supports only social logins for transaction activities.
 The email login is present but does not support transaction functionalities at this stage.
+- Sign in with Apple requires running the server in host mode at port 443.
+The app must then be accessed from a domain that's not localhost, e.g. https://localhost.direct.

 ---